CDCgov/fdns/README.md

-# fdns
+# Foundation Services (FDNS)
-This is a central repository with high level information on Foundation Services, links to tutorials, example code, etc.
+This is a central repository with high level information on Foundation Services (FDNS), links to tutorials, example code, etc.

+## What are Foundation Services?

+Foundation Services (FDNS) is a library of foundational open source software components implemented as microservices.
+They can be assembled in various arrangements to rapidly and efficiently build modern, open, and interoperable public health software.
+They are considered “foundational” because of their high reusability and broad applicability to wide array of use cases.

+## Why use Foundation Services?

+FDNS are easily adapatable, portable, and open source.
+This can reduce costs and shorten schedules, allowing teams with limited resources to quickly build new applications or upgrade existing ones.

 ## Running Locally